hatellezp/Key_detection/README.md

 Again, go to (https://pjreddie.com/darknet/yolo/), is a better place than this repository, or stay here, who am I to judge...

-Default settings are provided in _default_settings.json_.
-If you want to change
-anything:
-* change model loaded
-* provide a different training set
-* provide a different validation set

-then create your own settings file _settings.json_, don't overwrite defaults **(please)**.

 For training with the supplied data first call _setup.py_:
 ```bash